enzo-project/enzo-e/doc/source/design/design-inference.rst

 Block level, such that ``EnzoMethodInference::compute()`` is called on all blocks, which in turn call ``apply_criteria()``.

-The criteria currently implemented is whether the point-wise density is greater than the block-local average by some specified threshold.
+The criteriumcurrently implemented is whether the point-wise density is greater than the block-local average by some specified threshold.
 (See the :ref:`Inference Parameters<inference parameters>` section for user parameters for the inference method, including density